microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

     1. Under Native RDP click on **Select**.
     1. Scroll down to Download and open the RDP file and click on Download RDP file.
     1. Select the RDP file to open it and click on **Connect**.
-1. Inside the virtual machine, copy the **tpch.bak** SQL Server backup file from the GitHub repo release (https://github.com/microsoft/cloudsqlworkshop/releases/tag/v1.0-alpha) that contains the backup of the database to the "f:\data" drive folder.
+1. Inside the virtual machine, download the **tpch.bak** SQL Server backup file and source files from https://aka.ms/cloudsqlworkshopfiles.
+Move the tpch.bak file into the f:\data folder. *Extract* out the source files zip file.
-1. Copy the [**restore_tpch.sql** script](https://github.com/microsoft/cloudsqlworkshop/blob/bw/cloudsqlworkshop/03_Deploy_SQL_AzureVM/restore_tpch.sql) (or copy the contents of the script and paste them into a query window in SSMS) from this folder (the folder where this file exists) in the GitHub repo into the f:\data folder.
-1. Load the **restore_tpch.sql** script into SSMS (which will be installed in your VM as part of the marketplace image) to restore the database.
+1. From the extracted workshop source files load the **restore_tpch.sql** script from the **`<user>`\Downloads\cloudsqlworkshop-1.0-beta\cloudsqlworkshop-1.0-beta\cloudsqlworkshop\03_Deploy_SQL_AzureVM** folder into SSMS to restore the database.
 This should only take about 10-15 seconds to restore.
 You can connect with SSMS using the local server with Windows Authentication as the admin you configured during deployment is automatically setup as a sysadmin SQL Server login.

 ## Next Steps